Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/editing.rst

 Duplicate Data
 --------------

-The *Duplicate Data* checkboxes define what data is copied with a duplicated Object and what data remains linked.
-Any boxes that are checked will have their data copied along with the duplication of the Object.
-Any boxes that are not checked will instead have their data linked from the source Object that was duplicated.
+The *Duplicate Data* checkboxes define what data is copied with a duplicated object and what data remains linked.
+Any boxes that are checked will have their data copied along with the duplication of the object.
+Any boxes that are not checked will instead have their data linked from the source object that was duplicated.

-For example, if you have Mesh checked, then a full copy of the mesh data is created with the new Object, and each mesh will behave independently of the duplicate.
+For example, if you have *Mesh* checked, then a full copy of the mesh data is created with the new object, and each mesh will behave independently of the duplicate.
-If you leave the mesh box unchecked then when you change the mesh of one object, the change will be mirrored in the duplicate Object.
+If you leave the mesh box unchecked then when you change the mesh of one object, the change will be mirrored in the duplicate object.

-The same rules apply to each of the checkboxes in the 'Duplicate Data' list.
+The same rules apply to each of the checkboxes in the *Duplicate Data* list.

 3D Cursor